bmwcarit/joynr/wiki/JavaSettings.md

 * **User property**: `joynr.messaging.maximumparallelsends`
 * **Default value**: `20`

+### `PROPERTY_MAX_MESSAGES_INQUEUE`
+The number of messages (incoming and outgoing) that can be queued in the message router at the same time.
+The queue is blocking, so that messaging skeletons that receive a message that no longer has room in the queue will block until a message can be removed from the queue and processed.
+**NOTE** This value works in conjunction with joynr.messaging.maximumparallelsends, which determines the number of worker threads started to process messages.
+The sum of the two values is the maximum number of messages handled by joynr in parallel.

+* **OPTIONAL**
+* **Type**: int
+* **User property**: `joynr.messaging.maxmessagesinqueue`
+* **Default value**: `20`

 ### `PROPERTY_MESSAGING_MAXIMUM_TTL_MS`
 The maximum allowed time-to-live (TTL) of joynr messages.
 The TTL used in a joynr message is set on the proxy builder using the messaging QoS object.
 These TTLs are only accepted up to the maximum